Uday1004/Uday1004/README.md

 Hello, I’m Uday!

-I’m a passionate software developer and DevOps engineer based in Bratislava, Slovakia.
+I’m a passionate React & DevOps developer with experience of 2 years.
 My expertise spans across the MERN stack, AWS DevOps, and I’m currently diving into the exciting world of Web3.

 Feel free to connect with me on [Twitter][1] or [LinkedIn][3]!
 ## 🔧 Technologies & Tools